Saevon/saevon.github.io/content/articles/coding/mac-assembler.md

 The standard compiler `gcc` for Mac OSX is actually the `clang` compiler, this means that you need to use its assembler and linker as well.
-If you try to do the compilation in steps, you will notice that `as` is not the clang assembler however, which causes it to break down.
+If you try to do the compilation in steps, you will notice that "`as`" is not the clang assembler however, which causes it to break down.

 In this article I will discuss a simple solution to this problem.